ArunachalamM101202/Calculator-2.0/README.md

 # Calculator-2.0
+A simple calculator to compute calculations needed in daily life.

-An upgraded version of the previous calculator using javascript
+Done using javascript